 2. When can I begin applying for jobs?

-You can begin applying for jobs when you can log-in to the work-study website.
-Though you may see work-study in your "My Finances" in CalCentral, if your financial aid offer is "Conditional," our file is incomplete, or you have holds, you won't be able to log-in.
+You can begin applying for jobs when you can log in to the work-study website.
+Though you may see work-study in your "My Finances" in CalCentral, if your financial aid offer is "Conditional," your file is incomplete, or you have holds, you won't be able to log in.

 Whenever you begin, speed is crucial in the job hunt.
 Imagine an employer posts the job and the next day receives a resume and cover letter addressing their specific position.
 Very impressive!
 Also, do not wait to hear from one employer before applying to other positions.
 While you're waiting to hear from that employer, those other positions are getting filled.

-3. When can a spring admit log-in to the work-study site?
+3. When can a spring admit start working in a work-study position?